 Question 3:

 We are studying what happens when providers do not have an urgent appointment available within 48 or 96 hours and the enrollee’s condition does not rise to the level of an emergency.
 If [Provider Name or FQHC/RHC Name] does not have an urgent appointment available within these standards, does [Provider Name or FQHC/RHC Name]:

+[Allow space for the provider to select “Yes,” “No,” or “NA” next to the codes below or write a brief description next to “Other – (please describe)”]

 1. Use triage to determine if a longer wait time is clinically appropriate